YottaDB/YDBDoc/MessageRecovery/errors.rst

 MULOGNAMEDEF
 --------------------

-MULOGNAMEDEF, logical name xxxx, needed to start replication server is already defined for this job.
+MULOGNAMEDEF, Logical name xxxx, needed to start replication server is already defined for this job.
 Check for an existing or improperly terminated server.

 MUPIP Error: This indicates that the logical name xxxx is already defined, which prevents MUPIP from starting the replication server.
 Either there is an already running server, or a previous server was not properly terminated.